 Past Study Abroad Experiences

-Fourteen Durham Tech students and three faculty members crossed the pond last month for a study and travel abroad program to Dublin, Ireland.
+In spring 2019, fourteen Durham Tech students and three faculty members crossed the pond last month for a study and travel abroad program to Dublin, Ireland.
 The group learned about the Irish health care system and visited a number of important cultural and sightseeing stops.

 During the weeklong travel program, the students and faculty spoke with health care professionals and visited various cultural and health-related sites.
 They also toured the city and Dublin castle and visited EPIC The Irish Emigration Museum and Trinity College.
 In their free time on the last day of the program, several in the group journeyed to different areas of the country to explore castles, picturesque cliffs, and famous historical sites.